In this article I will address multiple points affecting fixing errors on certificates.

 WHAT IS THE CLEANEST WAY TO RECTIFY AN ERROR ON A NOTARY CERTIFICATE?

 Most Notaries like to cross out and initial changes in certificates.
 Keep in mind that these are legal documents affecting million dollar properties.
-Cross outs look like tampering.
+Cross-outs look like tampering and there is always a small chance that your cross-out will cause a long and drawn out delay in a court case if an Attorney suggests that perhaps there was tampering.
 It is CLEANER to take a fresh acknowledgment form from your Notary bag, fill it out thoroughly including the additional information section with the name of the document, number of pages, etc., And then staple it on to the document.

 To be prepared for this type of situation, please do the following: